 The provider had had a recent Legionella risk assessment carried out to determine if there were any risks associated with the premises.
 (Legionella is a bacterium found in the environment which can contaminate water systems in buildings).
-The provider reviewed the assessment regularly.
-Actions were identified in the assessment and these had been carried out, for example, we saw records of checks on water temperatures which assisted in monitoring the risk from Legionella.
+The provider reviewed the assessment annually.
+Actions to reduce the likelihood of Legionella developing were identified in the assessment and these had been carried out by staff, for example, we saw records of checks on water temperatures.
 Staff described to us the procedures for the cleaning and disinfecting of the dental water lines and suction equipment.
 This was in accordance with guidance to prevent the growth and spread of Legionella bacteria.